 When a presenter begins sharing their screen, the platform will do everything it can to transmit that shared screen in crisp resolution.
-We've used this to our advantage by making it easier to share your mmhmm Window.
-It used to be that when you did so, the whole mmhmm interface would be visible to your audience.
-Now, the interface elements are stripped out of what's shared, leaving only your camera, your room, and your slide content visible to your audience.
+We've used this to our advantage by making it easier to share your mmhmm window.
+Here's how:

 - Click the "Share Screen" button in Zoom or "Present Now" in Google Meet

-- When given the option to share a screen or a window, you want to share only the window
+- When given the option to share a screen or a window, you want to share only the mmhmm -Broadcast window

 This will automatically set your audience's screens to Speaker View and allow you to get maximized bandwidth for a smooth presentation.

-- Make sure that if you are sharing another application via New Slide > Add Screen Share, that the application is as large as possible without entering fullscreen and creating another desktop
+- Make sure that if you are sharing another application as a slide in mmhmm via Screens and devices > This Mac or iOS device, that the application is as large as your desktop without entering fullscreen and creating another desktop

 - We recommend for 16:9 slides to be 1920 x 1080p and 1:1 slides to be 2000p x 2000p